 Rain Aware: This app aims to predict showers within an accuracy of one mile and five minutes.
 The app uses algorithms designed by a team of meteorologists that work with National Weather Service data to forecast when rain or storms will start and stop, but GPS technology and further computer analysis by his meteorologists give minute-by-minute details on the location and magnitude of impending showers.

-OurCast: Is a another weather prediction app that uses weather service data and information from “several thousand” users to give a heads-up on showers up to two hours away.
+OurCast: Is another weather prediction app that uses weather service data and information from “several thousand” users to give a heads-up on showers up to two hours away.

 The Weather Channel: Another weather app.